brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 An attacker used email spoofing to impersonate the company CEO and sent an urgent payment request to the accounting department, making it look as if it came from the CEO's address.

+### Enumeration
+**Definition:**
+Enumeration is the process of actively querying a system, network, or application to gather more detailed information.
+Attackers or security testers use this step to identify services, users, shares, and system information.
+It usually follows reconnaissance and vulnerability scanning phases.

+**Example Sentence:**
+During a pentest, a tester performs enumeration to identify open ports, services, and user accounts on the target system.

 ### Escrow
 **Definition:**